ChristopherMNeal/prime_sifter/README.md

 ## Description

-_This project was created for Epicodus bootcamp to show proficiency in.
-The application is for .
-The user can ._
+_This project was created for Epicodus bootcamp to show proficiency in Ruby, classes, and Enumerable Modules.
+The user can input a number and the program will return all the prime numbers up to that number._

 ## Setup/Installation Requirements

-* _Clone the GitHub [repository](https://github.com/christophermneal/) or download and open the Zip on your local machine.
+* _Clone the GitHub [repository](https://github.com/christophermneal/prime_sifter) or download and open the Zip on your local machine.

 ## Known Bugs

 _None at this time_

-## Future Updates

-* __

 ## License